ajaishankar/msw-validate/README.md

 - Custom error messages can be returned from validation functions
 - Custom responses can be returned as in `headers.authorization` above
 - Query and FormData are converted to objects with the [qs](https://www.npmjs.com/package/qs) package
-- A handler that expects form data can declare the `requestBodyType: "form-data"`
+- A handler that expects FormData can declare `requestBodyType: "form-data"`
     - Do note that due to the following [node bug](https://github.com/mswjs/msw/issues/1843#issuecomment-1801622672) you might need to pass `--forceExit` to jest
     - File uploads are not supported in this library, but can be enabled by writing a custom msw handler